rcrowley/certified/README.md

 * Document how to run an autosigning sub-CA.
 * Tag certificates with CRL distribution points and OCSP responder URLs.
 * Command for listing every certificate to support automation.
+* Document revoking and regenerating the entire CA.